What is Xanax?

 Xanax’s fast-acting nature makes it a popular drug.
 Rapid Xanax users are prone to addiction.
-Sadly, they are often legitimate people who merely need symptom alleviation and never wanted a “buzz” They can become drug offenders because they appreciate Xanax’s effects.
+Sadly, they are often legitimate people who merely need symptom alleviation and never wanted a “buzz.”
+They can become drug offenders because they appreciate Xanax’s effects.

 Worse, these drug users tend to acquire medicine tolerance.
 Continuous use reduces the drug’s effectiveness.
 Therefore, the patient demands stronger and more frequent doses.
 The danger starts here.

-Attending physicians might be reluctant to prescribe larger and more frequent doses of Xanax when they suspect their patients are beginning to develop an addiction to it or beginning to use it recreationally and not therapeutically.
-Doctors are, however, believed to be the biggest “pushers” of this drug as the authorized use of Xanax is unbelievably large.
+Attending physicians might be reluctant to prescribe larger and more frequent doses of Xanax when they suspect their patients are beginning to develop an addiction to it or are beginning to use it recreationally and not therapeutically.
+Doctors are, however, believed to be the biggest “pushers” of this drug, as the authorized use of Xanax is unbelievably large.

 People who wish to use Xanax as a recreational drug cannot always get illicit prescriptions from unscrupulous doctors, so they need to source it on the street.
 Reports are published about young people using Xanax to “self-medicate” so they can deal with their self-diagnosed anxiety.

 Others appreciate Xanax’s “zombie-like” affects.
 Daring users who mix Xanax and booze risk a synergistic high.
 These folks end up in emergency rooms and morgues.

 Xanax: With such illegal use, it is called a “street drug,” even if its distributors sell it on the Dark Web.
 In the classic “Breaking Bad” form, people with access to precursors or intermediate ingredients produce alprazolam in their own laboratories.